fetchai/agents-aea/CONTRIBUTING.md

 1. All Pull Requests should be based off of and opened against the `develop` branch.
 Do **not** open a Pull Request against `main`!

-2. Search [Existing PRs](https://github.com/fetchai/agents-aea/pulls) for an open or closed PR that relates to your submission.
+2. Search [Existing PRs][prs] for an open or closed PR that relates to your submission.
    You don't want to duplicate existing efforts.

 3. Be sure that an issue exists describing the problem you're fixing, or the design for the feature you'd like to add.